TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/Index.rst

 .. note::

-   Only major changes will be documented here.
+   Not all changes will be documented here.
 For all changes, see commit messages in respective GitHub repositories.